 7/19/21: Emergency Regulations Enacted

-On July 19, 2021, the Office of Administrative Law approved emergency regulation amendments to the Small Business Energy Efficiency Financing Program (SBF).
+On July 19, 2021, the Office of Administrative Law (OAL) approved emergency regulation amendments to the Small Business Energy Efficiency Financing Program (SBF).
+In addition to the operational modifications detailed below, the amendments included a provision to begin referring to the program as GoGreen Business Energy Financing, or GoGreen Business, in informational and marketing materials.
 These amended regulations are effective until January 19, 2022.

 - View the approval notice from the Office of Administrative Law

 - View the Notice and Finding of Emergency

 The subject of the modified regulations for the program was discussed at a public workshop on May 21, 2021, and CAEATFA invited public comment through May 28, 2021.
 View the slide deck summary of regulation changes that was presented at the workshop here.
 Following the workshop, CAEATFA made additional changes based on stakeholder input.

 The regulations were publicly noticed, considered, and approved by the CAEATFA Board at a public meeting held on June 15, 2021.

 The amendments in these emergency regulations respond to the challenges and lessons learned from implementing SBF over the last two years.
 In order to reach more small businesses, CAEATFA is streamlining certain aspects of the program and adding new features such as a microloan pathway.
 Further, in CPUC Decision 13-09-044, On-Bill Repayment (“OBR”) was authorized to be included in several of the CHEEF pilot programs, including SBF.
 The CPUC provided additional guidance about OBR in subsequent Decisions 15-06-008, 15-12-002, and 17-03-026.
 The addition of OBR in these amendments responds to CPUC direction and guidance and implements the CPUC’s order that OBR be included in SBF.